kandycediep/Git-Workflow-Practice/Git-Workflow-Tutorial.md

 On a real team, this is where a teammate would review your changes, leave feedback, and approve the update before it is merged.

 ---

+# 🎉 You Completed Your First Git Workflow

+clone → branch → edit → stage → commit → push → PR

+Nice work!
+You just completed the core Git workflow that you'll use for most changes on a development team.
+The code you change will vary, but the Git process stays the same.

+## What's Next?

+This tutorial covered the basics.
+Future versions will include:

+- Handling merge conflicts
+- Responding to code review comments
+- Keeping your branch updated with `git pull`